 - SAT or ACT test scores.
 Use the following codes to send the scores directly to N.C.
 A&T:

-- Official high school transcript.
-Have your high school mail an official signed and sealed transcript to the Office of Admissions address above.
+- Official High School Transcript.
+Have your high school mail an official, signed and sealed transcript to the Office of Undergraduate Admissions address above.

-- Application fee.
-We require a non-refundable $45 fee to process your application.
+- Application Fee.
+We require a non-refundable $55 fee to process your application.
 If you apply online, you can pay with a credit or debit card.
-Otherwise, you can send a check or money order made payable to North Carolina A&T State University to the Office of Admissions at the address above.
+Otherwise, you can send a check or money order made payable to North Carolina A&T State University to the Office of Undergraduate Admissions at the address above.

 Applying as a Transfer Student

 If you have already graduated from high school and earned course credit at another college or university, then follow our instructions for applying as a transfer student.

 International students must fully satisfy the requirements for admission prior to enrollment at North Carolina A&T State University and provide documented proof of ability to meet financial responsibility associated with enrollment and living expenses.
 If you are not a U.S. citizen, please see our instructions for applying as an international student.
 For additional information, please contact our International Students and Scholars Office or the Office of Undergraduate Admissions.

 Notice for applicants from outside the State of North Carolina